owncloud/music/README.md

 ## API

-The Music app back-end implements the [Shiva API](https://shiva.readthedocs.org/en/latest/resources/base.html) except the resources `/artists/<int:artist_id>/shows`, `/tracks/<int:track_id>/lyrics` and the meta resources.
+The Music app back-end implements the [Shiva API](https://shiva.readthedocs.org/en/latest/resources/base.html) except the resources `/artists/<int:artist_id>/shows` and `/tracks/<int:track_id>/lyrics`.
 You can use this API under `https://own.cloud.example.org/index.php/apps/music/api/`.

 However, the front-end of the Music app nowadays doesn't use any part of the Shiva API.
 Instead, the following proprietary REST endpoints are used: